cube-js/cube/guides/real-time-dashboard/content/2_cubejs_backend_with_mongodb.md

 });
 ```

 First, we define measures for our dashboard.
-The `count` measures is just a simple count
+The `count` measure is just a simple count
-of all total events, `pageView` and `buttonClick` are counts of corresponding
+of all total events; `pageView` and `buttonClick` are counts of corresponding
 events.
-The `online` measures is a bit more complex.
+The `online` measure is a bit more complex.
 It returns the number of unique
-users, who performed any event in the last 3 minutes.
+users who performed any event in the last 3 minutes.

 Within `dimensions` we have simple `anonymousId`, `eventType`, and `timestamp`,
 which just shows the values from corresponding columns.
 We've also defined a
 `secondsAgo` dimension, which calculates the number of seconds since the event's
 occurrence.

-Lastly, we are setting custom
+Lastly, we are setting a custom
 [refreshKey](https://cube.dev/docs/cube#parameters-refresh-key).
 It controls
 the refresh of the Cube.js in-memory cache layer.
 Setting it to `SELECT
 UNIX_TIMESTAMP()` will refresh the cache every second.
 You need to carefully
 select the best refresh strategy depending on your data to get the freshest
-data when you need it, but, at the same time, not to overwhelm database with a lot of unnecessary
+data when you need it, but, at the same time, not overwhelm the database with a lot of unnecessary queries.
-queries.

 We will use these measures and dimensions in the next part, when we create a frontend dashboard app with React and Chart.js.